 The bill’s titles are written by its sponsor.

 Last Updated: Nov 29, 2017

 Length: 21 pages

-This bill was introduced on November 29, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 29, 2017, in a previous session of Congress, but it did not receive a vote.

 Jan 29, 2015